determines which forms ld evaluates

 by such an act.
 It is important to understand how dangerous

-is a function symbol that is called
+redefinition is.
+Suppose fn is a function symbol that is called

-from within some other function, say g
+from within some other function, say g.
+Suppose fn is redefined so

 that its arity changes.
-Then the definition of g
+Then the definition of g is rendered

 syntactically ill-formed by the redefinition.
 This can be